 Can I drop off donated materials at the library?

 The library is not accepting donations at this time.
 If you wish to support the library, consider donating materials to Friends of Sacramento Public Library – our official and only fundraising partner.
 Learn more about their donation guidelines.

 We look forward to serving you in-person at the library and continue to offer curbside pickup, computer use, and mobile printing.
 Our Mobile Services team continues to bring the library to various locations throughout our region.

 What programming is available?

-We offer various virtual programs for all ages, from storytime and book clubs to teen programming and English Conversation Groups.
-Visit our website to view our programming schedule.
-In-person programming is not yet available at the library.
+We offer a wide variety of virtual programs for all ages from storytime and book clubs to teen programming and English Conversation Groups.
+View our calendar of events for details.
+We have not yet resumed in-person programming.

 What if I don’t feel comfortable coming into the library?

-Please feel free to continue using curbside pickup and return service and join us for our virtual programs.
+Please use our curbside service and join us for our virtual programs.

 How can I support the library during this time?

 Thank you for considering a gift to the Friends of the Sacramento Library, our official non-profit partner.
 The Friends’ mission is to support the Sacramento Public Library as a community resource for all of Sacramento County’s residents.